 System administrators can store data in databases securely and robustly with the aid of Fujitsu Enterprise Postgres.
-As many organizations use Active Directory to manage users and their resource permissions, it makes sense to integrate FEP into this authentication configuration as well.
+As many organizations use Active Directory to manage users and their resource permissions, it makes sense to integrate Fujitsu Enterprise Postgres into this authentication configuration as well.
 It also offers a variety of very dependable and secure authentication methods.

 What is LDAP?